Skip to content

 Private Equity

 Private equity (PE) activity and exits show signs of picking up meaningfully in late 2025, despite lingering macro risks.
-The large backlog of exit candidates will take time to work through, and the outlook for large buyouts remains challenged, but opportunities are more attractive in the middle market and for secondaries including single-asset continuation vehicles.
+The backlog of exit candidates will take time to work through and the outlook for large buyouts remains challenged, but opportunities look more attractive to us in the middle market and secondaries including single-asset continuation vehicles.

 Private Credit